Mixing by offshore wind infrastructure: Resolving the density stratified wakes past vertical cylinders: Results

 Note that we integrate only over the region where the background temperature field has some appreciable vertical dependence: $-2\leq z \leq 2$.
 This choice is taken since the cylinder cannot affect the fluid $E_p$ in the regions of constant temperature (i.e where the fluid is already mixed), unless the thermocline width has grown sufficiently.
-Contours of the relative thermocline thickness have also been added to Figure \ref{fig:pyc_thickness}: $()\delta^{95} - \delta^{95}_\text{ref}) / \delta^{95}_\text{ref}$, where $\delta^{95}_\text{ref}$ represents the vertical distance between the contours $\ol{\theta} = \pm 0.475$, and $\delta^{95}_\text{ref}$ represents the distance between the contours $\theta_0 = \pm 0.475$.
+Contours of the relative thermocline thickness have also been added to Figure \ref{fig:pyc_thickness}: $(\delta^{95} - \delta^{95}_\text{ref}) / \delta^{95}_\text{ref}$, where $\delta^{95}$ represents the vertical distance between the contours $\ol{\theta} = \pm 0.475$, and $\delta^{95}_\text{ref}$ represents the distance between the contours $\theta_0 = \pm 0.475$.
 In other words, the thermocline thickness is quantified by the vertical bounds over which 95\% of the total temperature difference is captured.
+For reference, $h_\text{ref}$ varies between 3.67 and 4.07 when $\Rey_d = 500$.

 With $\Ri_d = 0.05$ we see that both $\Delta \text{PEA}$ and the relative thermocline thickness grow as the turbulent wake is advected downstream, reaching maximum values of $\Delta \text{PEA} \approx 20\%$ and an approximate relative thermocline width of 50\%, although the domain bounds are not large enough to fully capture these true maxima.
-Similar trends are observed when $\Ri_d = 0.5$, although with a weaker magnitude.
-In addition, the region of maximum PEA and thermocline thickness is reached approximately 10-15 cylinder diameters downstream, before slightly reducing further downstream as the wake width increases.
-At the strongest level of stratification ($\Ri_d = 2.0$), we see the standing waves imprinted on the thermocline thickness and PEA, which are at their maximum directly behind the cylinder, although these maxima are quickly reversed downstream of the recirculation region.
-When stratification is strong, the presence of the obstacle increases the PEA in the far wake ($x \gtrsim 10$) by approximately 5-10\%, locally much lower than when stratification is weaker, although this difference is not restricted to just the narrow energetic wake, and is instead more widespread due to the standing waves.
+At the strongest level of stratification ($\Ri_d = 2.0$), we see the stationary waves imprinted on the thermocline thickness and PEA, which are at their maximum directly behind the cylinder, although these maxima are quickly reversed downstream of the recirculation region.
+When stratification is strong, the presence of the obstacle changes the PEA in the far wake ($x \gtrsim 10$) by approximately $\pm$5-10\%, locally much lower than when stratification is weaker, although this difference is not restricted to just the narrow energetic wake, and is instead more widespread due to the stationary waves.
+A key insight from Figure \ref{fig:pyc_thickness} is that when stratification is strong ($\Ri_d = 2.0$) the thermocline swells and contracts as the stationary wave propagates downstream.
+This is characteristic of solitary `mode 2' internal gravity waves, which are thought to be highly efficient at transporting scalars \citep{brandt2014laboratory,carr2015experiments}.